tonynowater87/device-info-tool/README.md

 ### features
 1. Shortcut buttons to open "About", "Developer Options", "Language", and "All App" Pages for developer conveniences.

+2. Test your deep link.

-2. Provide the device information:
+3. Provide the device information:
 - Version
 - AdvertisingId
 - Brand